This is a (rambling) flow-chart for my own use as a memory aid, but thought it might be useful for anybody looking to write a similar blog.

 The post text, possibly but not necessarily including a history of the song, my thoughts about the song, and how it relates in my life, or someone else’s.

-My last two songs took just a bit over 3 months each.
-Since general blogging advice is to write new blog posts at least a couple of times a week, this means I have to write “filler” posts.
-I hate that phrase, because it implies the posts are wasted space.
-I try to make each post meaningful, but hate that it takes so long to perfect new songs.
+The last three songs took longer than 3 months each.
+Since general blogging advice is to write new blog posts at least a couple of times a week, this means writing "filler posts", or not writing very often.
+I hate the word "filler", because it implies the posts are wasted space.
+I try to make each post meaningful, but it can be difficult when the only pertinent news tends to be "Still learning the song."

 If I’m truly lucky, it might only take a half dozen attempts to get a good recording.
-Last time, with “Meeting In The Air”, it was a rough day and took more than 4 hours.
+“Meeting In The Air”, was a rough day and took more than 4 hours.
 That final attempt was acceptable.
 There was one mistake that bugged me, but after four hours straight it was obviously not going to get better.
 The trick for me is to understand my personal limits, and learn to accept when I’ve done the best I can.
 Still working on that.
+"Glory Glory Dixieland" took the longest to learn, bout only a couple of hours to get an decent recording.
+Not perfect, there were three errors, but none of them were noticeable to a casual listener.
+Again, just aiming for "personal best."

-Ableton came free with the keyboard (M-Audio's Hammer 88).
-For me, at least, Ableton is finicky and complicated.
-All I wanted was to play the keyboard like a piano, while recording the music, and outputting a Midi file.
+Ableton Live Light 10 came free with the keyboard (M-Audio's Hammer 88).
+For me, Ableton is finicky and complicated.
+All I wanted was to play the keyboard like a piano, while recording the music, and outputting a Midi and a Wav file.
 Ableton does far more than that, but not in an intuitive fashion.
-Out of self defense, I’ve only learned just barely enough to achieve my goals.
-If you have a great understanding of Ableton, you’ll probably be able to improve on my process.
+Out of self defense, I’ve learned just barely enough to achieve my goals.
+If you have a great understanding of Ableton, you’ll probably be able to improve on my own process.

 With each attempt to play the song, I start a new recording session in Ableton.
-If the effort’s not good enough, stop Ableton, clear the memory, and start (another) new recording.
-Once the video is saved, I also stop Ableton and save the full project.
+Make a mistake, stop everything and start over.
+Once an acceptable video is saved, stop Ableton and save the full project.
 It’s not necessary to stop the video recorder each time, because it’s easy to edit video.

 After saving an Ableton Live Set, export the song as a .WAV file, and as a MIDI file.

-Next up, open the video editor of your choice.
+Next up, open the video editor.
 My favorite is Hit Film Express.
 It’s free, and for my purpose, very easy to use.

 Import the video into Hit Film.
 Then import the Wav file.

 Drag the video into your timeline.
 Cut any unneeded video from the beginning and end of the clip.
-Using visual timeline cues, and listening to both audio tracks, line up the original audio (from the video) with the imported Wav audio.
+Using visual timeline cues, and listening to both audio tracks, line up the imported Wav file with the audio in the recorded video.
 Once they’re synced, turn off the original audio track, so that the only audio is the imported Wav file.
 Export the edited video in a YouTube compatible format.
 I like to use a repeatable file naming pattern, like “Song Name Southern Gospel on Piano.”

 Still in Musician 4, go to the Format menu, and uncheck “Show instrument names.”
 There’s no practical reason, I just think it looks better when generating the sheet music.
 Under the File menu, Export as PDF.
 It will save a pdf file of the sheet music (notation).
 If you want to add a watermark, and lock the pdf so it can’t be edited, use a third party print driver like BullZip.
 I’ve used it for many years.
 (Just don’t lose your own password...)